-For more information about the SLU Athletic Training program outcomes, graduation rates, retention rates, board of certification exam pass rates and job placement rates, please see Program Outcomes Data.
+For more information about the SLU athletic training program's outcomes, graduation rates, retention rates, board of certification exam pass rates and job placement rates, please see program outcomes data.

-For more information about the SLU Communication Sciences and Disorders program Student Outcomes Data (completion rates, Praxis exam pass rates and employment rates), CAA complaint policy and additional accreditation information, please see Student Outcome Data and Additional Accreditation Information below.
+For more information about the SLU speech, language, and hearing sciences program's student outcomes data (completion rates, Praxis exam pass rates, and employment rates), CAA complaint policy, and accreditation information, please see the Student Outcome Data and Accreditation Information below.

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)